-It is announced that "Dutch Jake" Goetz one of the original owners of the Bunker Hill and Sullivan mine at Wardner, Ida., will build a monument to "Bill," the jackass, which first disclosed the famous Bunker Hill ledge in 1885 by pawing up the earth.
-There are monuments galors to asses, all of whom are not so worthy of one as BILL
+It is announced that "Dutch Jake" Goetz, one of the original owners of the Bunker Hill and Sullivan mine at Wardner, Ida., will build a monument to "Bill," the jackass, which first disclosed the famous Bunker Hill ledge in 1885 by pawing up the earth.
+There are monuments galors to asses, all of whom are not so worthy of one as BUL

 After a lapse of more than a decade steamboat service has been resumed on the Missouri.
-This is glorious news but it is hardly likely that the river service there and on the Mississippi will ever again be what it was.
-It was a phase of development in the history
+This is glorious news but it is hardly likely that the siver service there and on the Mississippi will ever again be what it was.
+It was The October Century has an editori. | a phase of development in the history |